nielsborie/machine-learning-environments/README.md

 > **Note:**

-> - This images is based on
+> - This images is based on [jupyter-tensorflow docker](https://github.com/jupyter/docker-stacks/tree/master/tensorflow-notebook).
 > - By default the image automatically launches a jupyter notebook on port 8887 of your localhost.

 <p align="center">